Welcome to Michigan State University! Below you will find a checklist of tasks to complete as you begin your appointment at MSU.

 The Michigan State University Police Department is responsible for developing and distributing timely warning and emergency notification messages.
 These messages are intended to warn the community about certain crimes, severe weather, and potentially dangerous situations on or near campus.

-You are automatically registered to receive email and telephone calls once you are hired and placed into the Human Resource system.
+You are automatically registered to receive email and telephone calls once you are hired and placed into the Human Resources system.
 You can register additional devices (home phone, cell phone, texts, other emails, etc.)

 Review the following items within your unit/workspace: